laminas/laminas-mvc/docs/book/intro.md

 Since a module acts as a namespace, the module root directory should be that namespace.
 This namespace could also include a vendor prefix of sorts.
-As an example a module centered around "User" functionality delivered by Zend might be named "ZendUser", and this is also what the module root directory will be named.
+As an example a module centered around "User" functionality delivered by Laminas might be named "LaminasUser", and this is also what the module root directory will be named.

 > ### Source and test code organization
 >